 Marston, John M. 2017.
 Agricultural Sustainability and Environmental Change at Ancient Gordion.
 University of Pennsylvania Museum Press.
 Gordion Special Studies 8.

 Marston, John M. 2017.
 “Consequences of agriculture in Mesopotamia, Anatolia, and the Levant,” in Oxford Encyclopedia of Agriculture and the Environment.
-Edited by Peter Bogucki, in press.
-Oxford University Press.
+Edited by Peter Bogucki.
+Oxford University Press, Oxford.